7 Safety Tips for a Terrific Tailgating Experience

 6. Party in numbers

 Tailgating and socializing are nearly synonymous, but avoid gallivanting through crowds of rowdy tailgaters alone.
-Because alcohol impairs decision making, it’s especially important to sick with a buddy if you have been consuming alcohol.
-If you do head off on your own, make sure your friends know where you’re going and when you plan to be back.
+Because alcohol impairs decision-making, it’s important to stick with a buddy if you have been drinking.
+If you head off on your own, make sure your friends know where you’re going and when to expect you back.
+Check in with your friends if they plan on leaving, too!

 7. Sun protection and hydration

-You’ve put a lot of thought into game day; don’t ruin an otherwise festive day of tailgating by being unsafe.
-Follow our crash course in tailgating safety and you and your guests will enjoy a healthy and entertaining day of pre-game partying that won’t soon be forgotten.
+You’ve put a lot of thought into game day, don’t ruin an otherwise festive day by being unsafe.
+Follow our crash course in tailgating safety, and you and your guests will enjoy a healthy and entertaining day of pre-game partying that won’t soon be forgotten.

 Disclaimers